India-Pakistan: First pilgrims make new border crossing to Sikh temple | DW | 09.11.2019

 Khan was shortly set to arrive in Kartarpur for a similar ceremony on the Pakistani side.

-The opening of the corridor follows months of heightened tensions between the neighbors, mainly over the disputed region of Kashmir.
+The opening of the corridor comes despite months of heightened tensions between the neighbors, mainly over the disputed region of Kashmir.

-Tit-for-tat cross-border air raids across their disputed Kashmir frontier in February sparked fears of wider war, with each side claiming to have shot down a fighter jet from the other side.
+Months of clashes and tit-for-tat cross-border air raids across the frontier in February sparked fears of wider war.

-Yesterday, Pakistan's Foreign Minister Sohail Mahmood likened the opening of the corridor to the fall of the Berlin Wall, saying it could "change the face of South Asia,” in the same way that Europe had been changed in 1989.

 Read more: Why Kartarpur corridor is unlikely to defuse India-Pakistan tensions